terminalcommandnewsletter/everything-chatgpt/README.md

 ## Conversation
 ### Conversation History
-Conversation history can be accessed (again, requires an access token, which seems to be the Authorization cookie, along with other factors) at `/backend-api/conversations?offset=0&limit=20` (the web interface limits it to 20 chats) which returns something like this:
+Conversation history can be accessed (again, requires an access token, which seems to be the Authorization header) at `/backend-api/conversations?offset=0&limit=20` (the web interface limits it to 20 chats) which returns something like this:
 ```
 items: []
 limit: 20